 Pulled pork nachos are the ultimate party food.
 Crispy tortilla chips serve as the base, topped with pulled pork, a simple homemade bbq sauce, black beans, melted cheddar cheese, and sour cream.
 You’ll reach for these pulled pork nachos again and again!

-These BBQ Pulled Pork Nachos will rival anything that you can order at a restaurant.
-These nachos are loaded with smoked pulled pork, homemade BBQ sauce, black beans, and melted cheddar, and drizzled with sour cream.
-And don’t forget the pico de gallo and guacamole!
+I’m so excited to share one of my favorite meals ever with you all: pulled pork nachos!
+These nachos are loaded with smoked pulled pork drizzled in a simple (and delicious) homemade BBQ sauce along with several other delicious toppings.
 This appetizer is perfect for parties, it can definitely feed a crowd.
 Or if you are like us, you can make up a tray of these nachos and have them for dinner.

-People cook their pulled pork a lot of different ways- we have a great pulled pork recipe called Kalua Pork (HERE) that you can use for this recipe.
+If smoking pulled pork sounds a bit complicated, you have another option.
+We have a fantastic pulled pork recipe called Kalua Pork (HERE) that you can use for this recipe.
 The only adjustment I would make if you are going to use it for nachos is removing the pork from the juices before you shred it.
 Normally you shred it into the juices, but that makes it a little too wet for nachos.